FAQs: Heritage Hills Elementary

 DESIGN AND CONSTRUCTION:

-When will EIPS break ground on the replacement school?
+When did EIPS break ground on the replacement school?

 When will the replacement school be completed and what will be the first day of school?